Deformation of Dirac operators along orbits and quantization of non-compact Hamiltonian torus manifolds: Introduction

 \subsection{Acknowledgement}

 This work had been done while the author stayed at the Department of Mathematics, University of Toronto and the Department of Mathematics and Statistics, McMaster University.
-The author would like to thank their hospitality, especially for Dr. M.~ Harada.
+The author would like to thank their hospitality, especially for L.~Jeffrey and M.~ Harada.
 He also would like to thank Y.~Loizides for explaining his work and having fruitful discussion about Abelian case.
 The author is partly supported by Grant-in-Aid for Scientific Research (C) 18K03288.
+Finally, the author is grateful to the referee for pointing out several mistakes in the preliminary version.